-Social distancing in crowded settings is not easy to achieve: it demands a complete review of the available space, how access works, the timing and duration of any services, how exit works, how incidents are dealt with, which pews are 'open' etc. As a large building All Saints can accommodate the 30 person funeral limit and will (see appendix 3) on occasion be able to welcome a higher number of worshippers.
+Social distancing in crowded settings is not easy to achieve: it demands a complete review of the available space, how access works, the timing and duration of any services, how exit works, how incidents are dealt with, which pews are 'open' etc. As a large building All Saints can accommodate the 30 person wedding/funeral limit and will (see appendix 3) on occasion be able to welcome a higher number of worshippers.
 Some countries have established guidance on the level of people per sq metre, and this may be adopted in time in the UK as a measure to allow hospitality and other crowded places to restart on a lower level of occupancy (eg 4sqm per person).
 As of 6.7.20 All Saints are working to the 2m distance and all plans for use of pews etc will follow that.

 Hand sanitiser for all and PPE for clergy has been arranged.
 Further extensions to this may be required in line with subsequent guidance.

 Options to protect any attendees to church services or events (when such gatherings are permitted by the Govt and the Bishops) that exist for consideration as at 6.7.20 include:

-- Fever screening (NB advice as of 6.7.20 from the Govt on use of equipment that does not meet MHRA standards for specific CV-19 control is that it is of limited use and whilst some pubs and other venues have employed it for customer confidence its current benefit is limited) - Increased cleaning - Increased levels of handwash / sanitizer - Remove the provision of any printed material use screens instead for hymns - Remove all collection plates to avoid the use of cash, with heavy promotion of online donation or leave the contactless collection plate in a clear space with a queue system or waiting area if that can be achieved - Request the vulnerable not to attend, and offer up alternatives to physical presence
+Fever screening (NB advice as of 6.7.20 from the Govt on use of equipment that does not meet MHRA standards for specific CV-19 control is that it is of limited use and whilst some pubs and other venues have employed it for customer confidence its current benefit is limited)

-- Consider asking families not to bring children (or children of a certain age range) due to the fact that control of children cannot be guaranteed in terms of compliance with social distancing regulation (see appendix 3) - Reduce the overall offering eg prayer/worship only and no Sunday School or parish breakfast element (or limited, eg reduced Sunday School see risk assessment at Appendix 1) - Increased messaging pre each service (don't come unless well/tested) and within the buildings (eg floor graphics, external free standing signage, disruptive measures to grab attention and promote the 2m gap social distancing message) - The nature of services and the actual content in relation to blessings or the sacrament will need careful consideration
+- Increased cleaning - Increased levels of handwash / sanitizer - Remove the provision of any printed material use screens instead for hymns - Remove all collection plates to avoid the use of cash, with heavy promotion of online donation or leave the contactless collection plate in a clear space with a queue system or waiting area if that can be achieved - Explain risk to the vulnerable and offer alternatives to physical presence - Consider the management of children of a certain age due to the fact that control of children cannot be guaranteed in terms of compliance with social distancing regulation - Review the overall offering e.g. times of Services / Sunday School/parish breakfast. - Increased messaging pre each service (don't come unless well/tested) and within the buildings (e.g. floor graphics, external free standing signage, disruptive measures to grab attention and promote the 2m gap social distancing message) - The nature of services and the actual content in relation to blessings or the sacrament will need careful consideration